- Are two variables related?

 - Works cited: list of references (if any) used to support your project.

 It is possible that all four analyses can be conducted from the same large data set.
 Thus, it is possible to have a single introduction and single data collection methods section, but separate data analysis methods, assumption checking, results, and discussion sections.
 Alternatively, if different data sets are used for each topic, then separate introduction, data collection methods, data analysis methods, assumption checking, results, and discussion sections will be required.
 The final portfolio should be typed, grammatically correct, and refer to supporting figures and tables.
-The final portfolio is due during the last week of classes (see Dates page).
+The due date for the final portfolio is shown on the Dates page.

-Under Northland College policy (scroll down to “Incomplete Grades”), an incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness.
-An incomplete grade will be given ONLY if you have successfully completed the entire course except for the final exam.
+An incomplete grade will be given ONLY under extreme circumstances beyond your control, such as a major illness, and will ONLY be given if you have successfully completed the entire course except for the final exam.
+This is in accordance with Northland College policy (scroll down to “Incomplete Grades”).

 Classroom Conduct and Academic Integrity

-- Arrive to class on time.
+- Please arrive to class on time.
 If you arrive late, then take the first available seat as quietly as possible.
 If you need to leave early, then please sit near the exit.

-- You are expected to attend the entire class period.
+- Please attend the entire class period.
 Leaving class early defeats the purpose of the class period, does not take advantage of resources (i.e., the professor) that can significantly help your learning, and does not build statistical stamina.
+Please take care of your personal needs (e.g., using the restroom) before class so that you can stay focused for the entire class period.

-- Turn off and store out-of-sight cell phones and other electronic devices
+- Please turn off and store out-of-sight cell phones and other electronic devices.

-- Do not engage in side discussions while I or others are speaking to the entire class.
+- Please do not engage in side discussions while I or others are speaking to the entire class.

-- Do not sleep in class – this behavior is rude and distracting to others (especially the professor).
+- Please do not sleep in class – this behavior is rude and distracting to others (especially the professor).

-- Do not use disrespectful language when addressing others.
+- Please do not use disrespectful language when addressing others.

 Finally, note that the College’s Academic Integrity Statement & Policy will be followed in this course.
 Please make sure that you are familiar with its content.